verrazzano/verrazzano/README.md

    - `./install/2a-install-system-components-magicdns.sh`
    - `./install/3-install-verrazzano.sh`
    - `./install/4-install-keycloak.sh`
-6. (Optional) Install some example applications - see [Deploying the example applications](#deploying-the-example-applications) for details.
+6. (Optional) Install some example applications - see [Deploy the example applications](#deploy-the-example-applications) for details.

 > **NOTE**: This alpha release of Verrazzano is intended for installation in a single OKE or Oracle Linux Cloud Native Environment (OLCNE) cluster.
 You should only install Verrazzano in a cluster that can be safely deleted when your evaluation is complete.

-## Deploying the example applications
+## Deploy the example applications

 To deploy the example applications, please see the following instructions: